lanaramadan/flicks-and-pages/README.md

-# 🎬 Independent Project - Flicks & Pages
+# 🎬 Independent Project - Flicks & Pages (Work in Progress)
 **Unlock Your Perfect Blend of Stories: Discover Your Next Page-Turner or Screen Gem!**

 Flicks & Pages is a recommendation platform that brings together the best of both worlds: movies and books.
 Just enter a story you love and we'll recommend movies that match your taste.